nathnp/Nathans-old-Site/Pages/Extras/post.md

 ## [States I've Been To](/states)

-A map of states that I have been to, and done something in (i.e. Something other than drive straight though, or changing planes)
+A map of states that I have been to, and did something in (i.e. Something other than drive straight though, or changing planes)

 ## [Factorio Blueprints](/factorio/prints)